Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Effectiveness

-Benlysta and CellCept have different FDA-approved uses, but they’re both used to treat people with SLE.
+Benlysta and CellCept have different FDA-approved uses, but they are both used to treat people with SLE.

-These drugs haven’t been directly compared in clinical studies.
-However, studies have found Benlysta to be effective for treating SLE.
-Also, Benlysta and CellCept are both recommended in treatment guidelines for SLE.
+These drugs have not been directly compared in clinical trials.
+However, trials have found Benlysta to be effective for treating SLE.
+Also, Benlysta and CellCept are both recommended in EULAR treatment guidelines for SLE.

 Costs

-Benlysta costs significantly more than CellCept.
-The actual price you’ll pay for either drug depends on your insurance plan, your location, and the pharmacy you use.
+The actual price you’ll pay for Benlysta or CellCept depends on your insurance plan, your location, and the pharmacy you use.

 Benlysta and CellCept are both brand-name drugs.
 There is a generic form of CellCept called mycophenolate mofetil.
 There is no biosimilar drug available for Benlysta.
 A biosimilar is a drug that is similar to a biologic.
 Benlysta is a biologic drug, which means it’s made from living cells.
 Generics, on the other hand, are made with chemicals in a lab.